arobbins/articles/article1.md

 ## Mutability

-From my experience, what people really mean when they talk about values being "object like", are their mutablity&mdash;specifically&mdash;their ability to add and remove properties.
-For example, because Functions and Arrays are objects at their core, you can add properties to them just like an object literal.
+From my experience what people <em>really mean</em> when they talk about values being "object like" is their mutablity.
+More specifically, they're talking about the ability to add and remove properties.
+For example, because Functions and Arrays belong to the Object type, you can add properties to them just like you would an object literal.

 ```js
 var func = function() {};